nimh-sfim/lab-docs/software.md

 - For people who are kind of command savvy, but would still like a graphical interface, and don't work with a lot of markup text, [Sublime][sublime] is a good option.
-- For the people who love the command line and inhabit it, Josh recommends vim (installed on MacOS and Linux by default), which is better than emacs (installed on MacOS and Linux by default) because Josh said so.

-  Note: If you love the command line and inhabit it, you probably already have an opinion on the best text editor and don't care what Josh thinks.
+- For the people who love the command line and inhabit it, Josh, our former scientific programmer, recommends vim (installed on MacOS and Linux by default), but if you love the command line and inhabit it, you probably already have an opinion on the best text editor and don't care what Josh thinks.
 If that's not you, consider one of the graphical editors.

 ## Programming Packages